 I’ve Used the Garden Planner for Two Different Gardens

-- In a small backyard garden, it saved about $300 over the season.
+In a small backyard garden, the Garden Planner saved us about $300 over the season.

-You can easily select the plants you wish to grow and place them on your virtural garden map, moving them around to find the best way to use your available space.
+By doing this on the computer with the Garden Planner, you can easily select the plants you wish to grow and place them on your virtual garden map, moving them around to find the best way to use your available space.

 With busy lives, time is money and the hours you save on planning are hours that you can spend with your family or working on other projects.

 Using the planner saved me around 6 hours of work, plus it saves all of my information from previous years to help me get optimum harvests.

 Above pictures shows my sensible early planting and below pictures shows the wildly exuberant late planting that stayed in until October, wonderfully displaying what the succession planting tool can do!